Boeing–Sikorsky RAH-66 Comanche: Prototype testing

 The flight test program was conducted using the pair of prototypes produced, which had been assigned the serial numbers 94-0327 and 95-0001.
 Following a demonstration of its ability to meet certain key criteria, on 1 June 2000, the RAH-66 entered the $3.1 billion engineering and manufacturing development (EMD) phase of the program.
 Through the early 2000s, the U.S. Army maintained its plans for the intended purchase of over 1,200 Comanches, which were to fill both the scout helicopter and light attack roles; as late as 2003, it was being anticipated that deliveries of operational RAH-66s would commence as scheduled during 2006.

-During late 2000, it was revealed that an effort to reduce the Comanche's empty weight by approximately 200 lb or 2.1 per cent in order to conform with its established target weight had been initiated.
-The first Comanche prototype, serial 94-0327, completed 318 flights over 387 hours before reaching the end of its testing career during January 2002.
-The second prototype, serial 95-0001, had accumulated 103.5 flight hours and 93 sorties by May 2001.
-During late 2001 and early 2002, testing with the second RAH-66 was halted while the aircraft underwent extensive modifications, received both mission equipment and more powerful T800-LHT-801 engines.
+During late 2000, it was revealed that an effort to reduce the Comanche's empty weight by approximately 200 lb or 2.1 percent in order to conform with its established target weight had been initiated.
+The first Comanche prototype (serial 94-0327), completed 318 flights over 387 hours before reaching the end of its testing career during January 2002.
+The second prototype (serial 95-0001), had accumulated 103.5 flight hours and 93 sorties by May 2001.
+During late 2001 and early 2002, testing with the second RAH-66 was halted while the aircraft underwent extensive modifications, received both mission equipment and more powerful engines, which were added on in 1 June 2001 with a pair 17% more powerful 1,340 shp (1,002 kW) LHTEC T800-LHT-801 turboshaft engines, compared to the previous T800-LHT-800 engines.
+All U.S. Army Comanches were set to use the pair of 801 engines.
 On 23 May 2002, the second prototype re-commenced flight testing with the additional equipment fitted.
-Accordingly, the expanded test programme involved new aspects such as the testing of the armaments and night vision systems; these test flights continued into 2003.
+Accordingly, the expanded test program involved new aspects such as the testing of the armaments and night vision systems; these test flights continued into 2003.
 During testing, the Comanche was recorded as having attained a cruise speed of 162 kn, as well as having achieved a "dash speed" of 172 kn.
 It also demonstrated ability to perform a 180° turn in under five seconds.

 During 2002, the Comanche program underwent heavy restructuring; consequently, the planned number of Comanches to be purchased was decreased to 650 rotorcraft.
 At the time, the projected total cost for the full production of the Comanche in such numbers stood at $26.9 billion.
 Originally, the EMD phase was to last for six years with five Comanches to be constructed for the testing regime.
 During 2003, production on the third RAH-66, which was to be the first EMD-conformant helicopter, was started.
 Subsequently, eight RAH-66s were to be constructed for operational testing purposes.
 The initial production RAH-66s were to be completed in a Block I configuration that included the majority of the rotorcraft's planned weapons and sensors.
 From the 16th Comanche onwards, deliveries would have been made to the Block II standard with all of the planned capabilities.